seaweedfs/seaweedfs/README.md

 * Automatic Gzip compression depending on file MIME type.
 * Automatic compaction to reclaim disk space after deletion or update.
 * [Automatic entry TTL expiration][VolumeServerTTL].
-* Any server with some disk spaces can add to the total storage space.
+* Any server with some disk space can add to the total storage space.
 * Adding/Removing servers does **not** cause any data re-balancing unless triggered by admin commands.
 * Optional picture resizing.
 * Support ETag, Accept-Range, Last-Modified, etc.